Ren0503/otaku-shop/README.md

 # Otaku Shop

-> Shop with M.E.R.N Stack and Redux
+> Shop with M.E.R.N Stack and Redux.
 Repository is divided into two main packages:

 - **server** This package contains API for Otaku Shop, built with Nodejs, Express and MongoDB with Mongoose.
 Use Restful API
 - **client** Is a frontend for Otaku Shop, built with React, Redux, Axios and Bootstraps.